ZAF07/showwcase-backend-assignment/README.md

 To remove the containers, run : `make down`

 You can start interacting with the API.

+## Running Locally

+You can also run the application locally without Docker.
+You have one dependency as of now: `PostgreSQL`.

+To start the application locally with a database, simply run `make start-local`

+## Application information

 This application has 2 exposed endpoints: